Kris Kristofferson – 8th of November

 Through vivid imagery and captivating metaphor, he evokes feelings that range from pride in heroism to somber reflections on loss.
 The lyrics pay tribute to both the bravery of those who fought and the struggles of their loved ones left behind, making it an evocative anthem of remembrance.

-READ MORE Kris Kristofferson - Chase The Feeling
+READ MORE Kris Kristofferson - Nobody Wins

 Musical Composition and Impact